smorad/um_cisc_7026/lecture_12_transformers.typ

 ==
 // Made a mistake, softmax should be axis=1
-Last time, we derived various forms of *attention*
+Last time, we derived various forms of *attention* #pause

 We started with composite memory #pause